 Wildlife agents rescue four men who went duck hunting Tuesday morning before snowstorm

-MORGAN CITY - Wildlife and Fisheries agents rescued four hunters who left to go duck hunting early Tuesday morning and beached their vessel.
+ST. MARY PARISH - Wildlife and Fisheries agents rescued four hunters who left to go duck hunting early Tuesday morning and beached their vessel.

 Agents said the four hunters left early Tuesday for the Atchafalaya Delta and started to take on water on their way back.
 They beached on the Wildlife Management Area and called for help.